MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-learnmmore-url-list-filter format.md

 1. Filters with the longest **host** match are selected first.
 2. From the selected filters, any filter with a non-matching scheme or port is discarded.
 3. From the remaining filters, the filter with the longest matching **path** is selected.
 4. From the remaining filters, the filter with the longest set of query tokens is selected.
-At this step, the allow list filter takes precedence over the block list filter if both filters have the same **path** length and number of **query** tokens.
+At this step, the allowlist filter takes precedence over the blocklist filter if both filters have the same **path** length and number of **query** tokens.
 5. If there's no valid filter remaining, then the left-most subdomain is removed from **host** and the selection process starts over at step 1.
 The special asterisk ("*") **host** is the last searched and it matches all hosts.
 6. If a filter's available, it blocks or allows the URL request.